-(b)Risk Management System

-The Compliance Director determined the operating unit responsible for each risk categories.
-The Compliance Director monitors the status of risk status and responds accordingly.
-Furthermore, the status of risk management are subject to internal audits and audits conducted by the Auditor.

-- (c)Efficiency of the duty executed by the Director The Board of Directors have been meeting once a month and extraodinary Board of Directors was conducted whenever necessary, for the purpose of receiving reports on business execution (including reports from subsidiaries), progress of business for the fiscal year (including subsidiaries), and so on. - 4.
+- (b)Risk Management System - The President and CEO shall determine the operating unit responsible for each risk categories.
+The President and CEO shall monitor the status of risk status and responds accordingly.
+Furthermore, the status of risk management are subject to internal audits and audits conducted by the Auditor. - (c)Efficiency of the duty executed by the Director The Board of Directors have been meeting once a month and extraodinary Board of Directors was conducted whenever necessary, for the purpose of receiving reports on business execution (including reports from subsidiaries), progress of business for the fiscal year (including subsidiaries), and so on. - 4.
 Status of risk management structure